ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 bound, referred to as the "Maximum Connection Attempt Delay".
 The current recommended value is 2 seconds.

+The Connection Attempt Delay is used to set a timer, referred to as the "Next Connection Attempt Timer".
+Whenever this timer fires and a connection has not been successfully established, the next connection attempt starts, and the timer either is reset to a new delay value or, in the case of the end of the list being reached, is cancelled.
+Note that the delay value can be different for each connection attempt (depending on the protocol being used and the estimated RTT).

 ## Determining successful connection establishment {#success}

 The determination of when a connection attempt has successfully